dataprivacymemo/dataprivacymemo.github.io/content/about.md

 title = 'About Me'
 +++

 Hi, I'm David Friedman, an attorney working in data privacy law.
-With a background in consumer protection/financial services, I'm currently developing new expertise in the world of privacy.
+With a long background in consumer protection/financial services, I'm currently deepening my expertise in the world of privacy.

-As part of this transition, I'm preparing for the CIPP/E (Certified Information Privacy Professional/Europe) certification to deepen my understanding of the GDPR and European data protection frameworks.
+As part of this, I'm preparing for the Certified Information Privacy Professional (Europe) certification to deepen my understanding of the GDPR and European data protection frameworks.
 This blog is where I share insights, learnings, and reflections from this process.

 I split my time between New York and Valencia, Spain, which gives me a unique cross-cultural perspective on privacy issues.
 My goal is to make complex privacy concepts approachable and to explore the practical implications for both businesses and consumers.